 Important!!
 Do all of the treatments (as described above) 3 times, 10 days apart.

-Other products that are useful for bed bug control are:
+Another product that is useful for bed bug control is

 Although the preferred host for bed bugs is humans, they will feed on other animals, such as poultry, mice, rats, canaries, dogs, and cats if necessary.
 They normally feed at night, but may feed in the daylight in rooms that are not used at night.